grf-labs/maq/python-package/README.md

 # maq
-Python bindings for `maq` can be installed from source by
+Python bindings for `maq` can be installed from source with

 ```
 pip install "git+https://github.com/grf-labs/maq.git#egg=maq&subdirectory=python-package"